-WARNING: If you are configuring the Wireless G Router or access point from a computer with a wireless client, you will need to ensure that security is turned ON for this wireless client.
+WARNING: If you are configuring the Wireless G Plus Router from a computer with a wireless client, you will need to ensure that security is turned ON for this wireless client.
 If this is not done, your client will lose its wireless connection.